-A Global Talent visa, if granted, is personal to the applicant, meaning that he or she can then work for any employer or work on a self-employed basis for the duration of the visa (two or three-year initial period) (although a Start-up or Innovator visa only permits an individual to work for the company in which he or she has invested).
-Tier 2 (Intra-Company Transfer or General) visas are employer-sponsored immigration categories.
-Permission under Tier 2 only allows the individual to work for the employer entity that sponsors him or her and up to an additional 20 hours a week in a similar role for another employer (provided the additional work is not in place of the original sponsored employment).
-A precondition to Tier 2 is that the UK entity has a sponsorship licence (granted by the Home Office).
+A Global Talent visa, if granted, is personal to the applicant, meaning that he or she can then work for any employer or work on a self-employed basis for the duration of the visa (which is normally issued for a five-year period).

+Start-up and Innovator visas only permit an individual to work for the company in which he or she has invested.

+Skilled Worker and ICT visas are employer-sponsored immigration categories.
+Permission under the Skilled Worker and ICT routes only allow the individual to work for the employer entity that sponsors him or her and up to an additional 20 hours a week in a similar role for another employer (provided the additional work is not in place of the original sponsored employment).
+A precondition to Skilled Worker and ICT visas is that the UK entity has a sponsorship licence (granted by the Home Office).